• Skip to primary navigation

 Stir Fry Long Beans

-Crunchy and tasty Stir Fry Long Beans flavored with garlic, ginger, chilies, and fermented soy beans.
+Crunchy and tasty Stir Fry Long Beans flavored with ginger, chilies, and fermented soy beans.
 Delicious served with steamed rice or congee.

 Long Beans